simp/pupmod-simp-chkrootkit/README.md

 ## Description

-chkrootkit is a Puppet module that manages settings regarding users and user creation.
+chkrootkit is a Puppet module that manages chkrootkit, a daemon that checks for rootkits on Linux system.

 ### This is a SIMP module